Freiling87/BunnyMod/Notes - Release.md

 		- interactingagent.mustStopOperating = true;
 		- interactingagent != myAgent
 		- this.ServerSaysStopOperating

-## Magic General
-- Cooldowns should not have any AV indicators, unless they're subtle.
-They're very routine so it should be unobtrusive.
-Recharge should only have AV if you're burned out and just recovered, not for routine recharge.

 ## Pyromancy
 - Cooldown triggers on miscast or runout, not just on release.
 Need to ensure that player can hold down and it'll keep recharging.